Key Sections of this Blog

 --commitment-duration OneMonth \

-# Submit a fine-tuning (model-customization) job
+# Submit a fine-tuning job

 aws bedrock create-model-customization-job \